StatCan/NBL-CNB/docs/source/address_matching/matching.rst

    * Only buildings that fall under the bp area threshold are kept for matching.
    * Attempt to find matches using a 20m buffer around the address point.
    * If there are any plural linkages (more than one link within 20m) then compare the linkages and take only the closest.
-   * All matched made this way are assigned a method value of 20m_bp to signify that they were matched using this process.
+   * All matches made this way are assigned a method value of 20m_bp to signify that they were matched using this process.

 The code for the above process: